molsturm/gscf/README.md

-A library of algorithms for solving *non-linear generalised eigenproblems* as they frequently occur when finding a *self-consistent field* (SCF) solution to a partial differential equation in theoretical Physics or Chemistry.
+A library of algorithms for solving *non-linear generalised eigenproblems* as they frequently occur when finding a *self-consistent field* (SCF) solution to a partial differential equation in theoretical physics or chemistry.

 At the moment the major application of the code is electronic structure theory, more precisely solving the